M48 Family

 • The plastic coolant pipes under the intake manifold very commonly burst – Porsche released an upgraded aluminum part which is much stronger

 • There have been reports of bore scoring.
 It is unclear if this only effects MY03-04 vehicles, or all vehicles with this engine.
-A borescope inspection should be mandatory as part of a PPI.
+A borescope inspection should be mandatory as part of a PPI, and scoring usually will manifest symptoms such as excessive oil consumption, smoke from the exhaust, or a loud ticking noise.
 There are several theories about why this happens, but none of have been confirmed:

-• Overheating due to failure of the plastic coolant pipes (described above)
+• Overheating due to failure of the plastic coolant pipes (described above), which causes the engine block to warp.

-• The engine has no cylinder liners, and Porsche incorrectly believed that the engine block – which was made out of Nikasil – was strong enough that it didn’t require them.
+• Porsche incorrectly believed that the engine block – which was made out of Alusil – was strong enough that it didn’t require cylinder liners.
 The M48.50 engine didn’t suffer from bore scoring because it had more oil spray, and therefore the pistons ran cooler than in the M48.00 engine – which meant they didn’t expand as much within the cylinder walls and rub against them.

 Usage